SlyCrackz/Pendor-Enhanced/README.md

     - Arena Scene Overhaul - credits to Adorno
 8. **Field and Village Battles**
 9. **Sieges**
+    - Disable siege defenders from charging out - credits to Vetrogor
 10. **Battles and Fights in General**
     - Dynamic reassignment and reequipment - credits to Vetrogor
     - Allow crouching and bracing spears